nickboucher/CS50-Section/handouts/week4.md

 // function prototype
 // <return type> <name>(<argument type>, ...)
-// this is the same as in the function definition, except you don't
+// this is the same as in the function definition, except
-// specify the argument names
+// you don't specify the argument names float months_to_years(int);
-float months_to_years(int);

 int main(void)
 {
     // prints 1.50
-    // (the "%.2f" means to print a float with 2 decimal places) printf("%.2f\n", months_to_years(18));
+    // (the "%.2f" means to print a float with
+    // 2 decimal places)
+    printf("%.2f\n", months_to_years(18));
 }

 // function definition
-// <return type> <name>(<argument type> <argument name>, ...)
+//<return type> <name>(<argument type> <argument name>,...)
 // here's where you *actually* implement the function float months_to_years(int months)
 {